mborciuch/mborciuch/README.md

 ## About me
 I am a passionate self-taught programmer, focused on Java/Spring, with three years experience

-- 🔭 I’m currently working on Java/Spring and Angular
+- 🔭 I’m currently working on Angular
-- 👯 I’m looking to fully focus on Backend
 - 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/michal-borciuch/)